Salme ships: Description

 Both Salme ships are clinker-built and archaeologists have estimated their time of construction to be AD 650–700, and the most likely site of construction in what is now Sweden.
 There are signs indicating they had been repaired and patched for decades before making their final voyage.
 One of the ships is 11.5 m long and 2 m wide, the second one more than 17 m long and 3 m wide.
-Outline of the keel of the larger vessel was preserved in humus, leading to the conclusion that it used a sail.
+The outline of the keel of the larger vessel was preserved in humus, leading to the conclusion that it used a sail.
 In addition to the discovery of the keel, the irregular rows of strong rivets found on the bottom of the ship also indicate that the ship used sails.
 This makes it the oldest known vessel to use sails in the Baltic Sea region.

 Human remains

-Skeletal remains from at least 42 individuals were discovered in the two ships.
-Most of them belonged to 30–40 year old males who had been killed in battle.
+Skeletal remains from at least 42 people were discovered in the two ships.
+Most of them belonged to 30–40-year-old men who had been killed in battle.
 Isotope analysis of some of the teeth, combined with the design of the buried artifacts, suggest that the men came from central Sweden.
-The smaller ship contained the skeletal remains of 7 individuals.
-There were at least 36 individuals buried in four layers in the large ship.
-Analyses of haplogroup testing defined the individuals as having the Y-chromosome haplogroup R1a1a1b, N1a1a1a1a1a1a, I1-M253 and mtDNA haplogroup T2b5a, V, J2a1a1a2, H10e, K1c1h, W6a, and U3b1b.
+The smaller ship contained the skeletal remains of 7 people and there were at least 36 buried in four layers in the large ship.
+Analyses of haplogroup testing identified the people as having the Y-chromosome haplogroup R1a1a1b, N1a1a1a1a1a1a, I1-M253 and mtDNA haplogroup T2b5a, V, J2a1a1a2, H10e, K1c1h, W6a, and U3b1b.
 The DNA analysis showed that four of the men were brothers and they were related to a fifth man, perhaps an uncle.